reversemind/coursera_getdata-010_project/README.md

 ## Files

-* CodeBook.md - information about raw and tidy data set and elaboration made to transform them
+* CodeBook.md - information about raw and tidy data set
 * README.md - this file
 * run_analysis.R - R script to process a data set into tidy data set